Alexei Yashin: New York Islanders (2001–2007)

-On draft day, 2001, Yashin was sent to the New York Islanders in exchange for defenceman Zdeno Chára, forward Bill Muckalt and the second overall draft selection, which the Senators used to draft highly touted centre Jason Spezza.
-Islanders' general manager Mike Milbury promptly re-signed Yashin to an enormous ten-year, $87.5 million contract.
+In the 2001 offseason, the New York Islanders were looking to upgrade their first line centre position and had four choices, with the Islanders general manager Mike Milbury choosing to go for one of the two available on the trade market, rather than sign one of the two available as free agents.
+Yashin and Jason Allison of the Boston Bruins were the trade targets, and Milbury chose to go with Yashin after the Bruins asked for too much in return for Allison.
+On the day of the 2001 NHL entry draft, Yashin was traded to the New York Islanders in exchange for defenceman Zdeno Chára, forward Bill Muckalt and the second overall pick, which the Senators used to select highly touted centre Jason Spezza.
+Milbury promptly re-signed Yashin to a ten-year, $87.5 million contract.
 Although his contract was reduced by 24% due to the new NHL Collective Bargaining Agreement (CBA) signed in 2005, Yashin was widely considered to be grossly overpaid and virtually untradeable.